Quick CV Dropoff

 Additionally, it’s equally important to keep in mind that the recruiter is looking to find out something about your way of working, rather than conducting an audit of your past shortcomings.

 To help you prepare for these types of interview questions, I have put together some top tips on how to use your weaknesses in your job search.

 As long as weaknesses are highlighted and discussed, they won’t be detrimental to your success.
-It’s not about the answer itself, but how you respond to the situation.
+It’s not about the answer itself but how you respond to the situation.

 It’s important to remain calm and think about the answer.
 Presenting yourself as a ‘perfectionist’ will tell the interviewer that you are telling them what you think they want to hear and don’t fully understand yourself or the role you’re applying for.

-By carefully looking at the job description and trying to understand how you can tackle the challenge using your own skill set, you will be able to highlight the key areas which you don’t understand or have experience in.
+By carefully looking at the job description and trying to understand how you can tackle the challenge using your skill set, you will be able to highlight the key areas that you don’t understand or have experience in.
 This shows that you’re aware of what’s needed to be successful in the role, and you’re willing to work on improving the other skills in your arsenal.